stackblitz/docs/docs/platform/api/javascript-sdk-vm.md

 ---
-title: 'Controlling embeds with the SDK’s VM interface'
+title: Controlling embeds with the SDK’s VM interface
 ---

 # {{ $frontmatter.title }}